First of all, don’t panic!

 By logging into UCAS Track, and selecting the ‘Add Clearing Choice’ option.
 Once the university which has given you an offer is aware that you have accepted the place, the status of the application will change, to indicate that your place has been confirmed.

-Oyindamola Oladejo is a first-year law student at Bucks New University, who went through Clearing in 2013
+Oyindamola Oladejo is a law student at Bucks New University, who went through Clearing in 2013

 Results day was really stressful for me.
 I had my heart set on Nottingham Trent which was my first choice, and when I found out I hadn’t got in I was really disappointed.
 I hadn’t done any preparation for going into Clearing and hadn’t looked at any possible alternatives.